Weathering with You: Adaptations

-A novel adaption, with the same name, was written concurrently with production of the film by the director, Makoto Shinkai.
+A novel adaptation, with the same name, was written concurrently with production of the film by the director, Makoto Shinkai.
 On April 30, 2019, he announced through Twitter that he had finished writing it.
 It was released in print and in digital format by Kadokawa Sneaker Bunko on July 18, 2019.
 More than 99,000 copies were sold in the first week and it took first place in the Oricon weekly library ranking on July 29.
 By August 16, 318,000 copies were sold, making it the first novel in the library this year to exceed 300,000 sales.
 By September 10, it sold over 650,000 copies in successive editions.
 On October 24, 2019, Yen Press announced that they had licensed the novel for North American release, in print and in digital format, on December 17.

 In addition, a children's book adaptation for children, elementary school and junior high school students, was released on August 9, 2019.
 It sold 13,000 copies in the first week and took first place in the "Children's Books" genre in Oricon weekly library ranking.

+Manga

-A manga adaptation drawn by Watari Kubota began serialization on July 25, 2019, in Kodansha's Monthly Afternoon magazine.
-It was announced that the manga would have a colored opening page.
-The manga finished on August 25, 2020.
+A manga adaptation drawn by Watari Kubota was serialized in Kodansha's Monthly Afternoon magazine from July 25, 2019, to August 25, 2020.